utilitydelta-io/glommio-sharded-affinity-server-starter/README.md

 ## Contributing

 This is mostly a proof of concept, but if you spot bugs or have ideas for improvements, feel free to open an issue.
-Could definitely use some proper benchmarks and maybe support for different routing strategies.
+Could definitely use some proper benchmarks.

 ## License

 MIT License.
-Use it however you want.